 Many domestic birds such as turkeys, ducks and chickens have been bred to be flightless to make it easier to raise them for agricultural purposes.
 Alternatively, they may have their wings clipped as a control measure to keep them from flying while in captivity, just like pet birds may have their wings clipped.
 Their wild ancestors, however – the wild turkey, mallard and red junglefowl – are all accomplished fliers.

-Flightless birds are intriguing, unique bird species that deserve – and demand – great protection to preserve their existence.
+Flightless birds are intriguing, unique species that deserve – and demand – great protection to preserve their existence.
 Birders who can appreciate the plight of these birds can take steps to help conservation efforts take flight to keep these birds thriving on the ground.